junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 He doesn't hear Cas's answer, only the louder and louder sound of electricity blending together from all directions, like biggest thunders the world has ever seen.

 After Cas leaves, the view and all senses return to the human level, dumbed and limited, but he has pretty good guesses of what's happening.
 The sky is boiling with colors, all the red and purple and green dancing relentlessly, merging and separating, forming shapes beyond imagination.
-The whole sky looks like it's going to tear open and pour down, just to making more space to host more of the colors and lights.
+The whole sky looks like it's going to tear open an entrance to the universe and pour everything down through the hole, just to make more space to host more of the colors and lights.
 The plasmas must be reaching some extreme threshold now.
-His heart drops to the bottom, to the abyss.
+His heart drops to the lowest abyss.

 "Can't believe it's still gonna end like this."
 Dean murmurs bitterly, letting go of Cas's hand, fumbling on the ground for the demon blade he dropped earlier, turning to face the tear of the space.

-*Right when he thinks he can have what he wanted, everything is gonna end again.
+*Right when he thought he could have what he wanted for once, everything is gonna go to wreck again.
 Classic.* Dean almost laughs, at his own naiveness that things will just be fine, at the joke the world and fate throws on him.

 "Here goes nothing."
 Dean grits his teeth, aiming the tip of the blade at his heart, closing his eyes. "*Death is an infinite vessel.*"